-For over fifteen years, Mahsa Gholami has dedicated her legal career to helping those who have been injured as a result of the negligent or intelligent acts of another person or company.
-She has successfully represented her clients in negotiation, mediation, arbitration, litigation and trial.
-Mahsa has handled all types of personal injury cases, including motor vehicle accidents, bicycle and pedestrian accidents, dog bites, slip and fall cases, abuse cases and wrongful death.
+For over fifteen years, Mahsa Gholami has dedicated her legal career to helping those who have been injured as a result of the negligent or intentional acts of another person or company.
+She has successfully represented her clients in negotiation, mediation, arbitration, litigation, and trial.
+Mahsa has handled all types of personal injury cases, including motor vehicle accidents, bicycle and pedestrian accidents, dog bites, slip and fall cases, abuse cases, and wrongful death.

 After receiving her undergraduate degree in Law & Society from the University of California at Santa Barbara, Mahsa started law school as the youngest student in her class.
-Mahsa proved that age was not an issue by earning a Jefferson Medal in Trial Practice, the highest honors award given at her law school.
+In law school, Mahsa earned a Jefferson Medal in Trial Practice, the highest honors award given at her law school.
 She graduated with honors from Thomas Jefferson School of Law in 2004.

 Mahsa started her legal career at Beck Law in Sonoma County, where she handled a wide range of cases including criminal defense, civil litigation, and personal injury law.
 She quickly realized that her passion was personal injury law.
 After moving from Sonoma County to the East Bay, Mahsa focused solely on personal injury law at Bonjour, Thorman, Baray & Billingsley (now Bonjour, Thorman, Burns & Dahm).